 While I have trekked in all parts of our country, it had been a while since I had stepped off our Himalayan trails.
 When the Chhattisgarh tourism department spoke to me about the possibility of opening up treks in their state, I was immediately interested.
 Chhattisgarh, I knew, had terrific forests and hills.
 This was a state waiting to be opened up.

 I understood the predicament of the Chhattisgarh tourism department.
 On one hand they had some of the loveliest forests in our country, on the other no one knew about them.
+Very soon we were on our way to Chhattisgarh, exploring the trails in the north of the state.
+We returned mesmerised.

 So without much ado, here are 5 things that will keep you hooked to the Chhattisgarh jungle trek.